nextoa/comb/README.md

 ## Release-Note

 - v0.8.32
-    - add --threads, --sleep, --sleep_max options
+    - add --threads, --sleep, --sleep_max options, this is compatibility for old version